GeoscienceAustralia/dea-knowledge-hub/about/glossary.rst

       The angle between a ray incident on a surface and the line perpendicular to the surface at the point of incidence.

+   Intertidal Elevation
+      Previously called National Intertidal Digital Elevation Model (NIDEM).
+A DEA product derived from DEA Intertidal Extents that maps the elevation of the Australian intertidal zone relative to Mean Sea Level.

+      For more information, see `DEA Intertidal Elevation. <https://www.dea.ga.gov.au/products/dea-intertidal-elevation>`_

-   Intertidal Extents Model
+   Intertidal Extents
-   ITEM
-      Intertidal Extents Model is a DEA product that maps the relative extent of the Australian intertidal zone at regular intervals of the observed tidal range.
+      Previously called Intertidal Extents Model (ITEM).
+DEA Intertidal Extents is a DEA product that maps the relative extent of the Australian intertidal zone at regular intervals of the observed tidal range.

-      For more information, see `DEA ITEM. <https://www.dea.ga.gov.au/products/dea-intertidal-extents>`_
+      For more information, see `DEA Intertidal Extents. <https://www.dea.ga.gov.au/products/dea-intertidal-extents>`_

    Jupyter notebooks
       A computational "notebook" that allows code to be run and presented alongside